Machine Learning lifecycle challenges

-If your organization needs to be truly productive and do machine learning at scale and also be good with governance then you need a comprehensive framework to manage this lifecycle at every stage.
+If your organisation needs to be truly productive and do machine learning at scale and also be good with governance then you need a comprehensive framework to manage this lifecycle at every stage.

 MLflow on Databricks as a managed service

 MLflow is an open-source, modular, framework that can be deployed locally or on any cloud platform of choice.
 Designed to work with all popular ML frameworks and developed by a growing number of contributors, it provides many useful features for ML Lifecycle management.
 You can easily integrate MLflow to your existing ML code immediately.
 For the scope of this case study, we will work with managed MLflow on Databricks.

 Case study: New York taxi fair prediction challenge